What is a Cloud Service/Platform?

 Are there any legal or contractual limitations with scanning cloud-hosted web services?

-In addition to technical requirements for scanning cloud-based platforms like Azure, there are also terms and conditions set by the platform providers, which are outlined below.
+In addition to technical requirements for scanning cloud-based platforms such as AWS and Azure, there are also terms and conditions set by the platform providers, which are outlined below.

 Please note: Information contained in this article refers (and links) to conditions set by cloud platform providers including Amazon and Microsoft.
 These are correct at time of writing but are not controlled by AppCheck so could change without notice.
 As a user it is your responsibility to confirm you are adhering to the latest rules from your platform providers.
 This is not only a part of your agreement with providers like Microsoft and Amazon, but also your agreement as a customer of AppCheck as per our acceptable usage policy: https://scanner.appcheck-ng.com/assets/acceptable_use_policy.pdf